Details of access points, events and facilities on the River Wye.

 - there is no confirmed legal right of navigation upstream of Hay Bridge

-- there’s an arrangement to share access and river use between anglers and paddlers; please refer to the Wye & Usk Foundation website and the Canoe Wye website for further details
+- there are two arrangements to help facilitate shared access and river use between anglers and paddlers; please refer to the Wye & Usk Foundation website and the Canoe Wye website for further details

 - much of the upper Wye isn’t recommended for beginners, or boaters who don’t have considerable experience of white water; please read the available guides before paddling

 Access downstream of Hay Bridge

-- the public right of navigation doesn’t give a right of access to the river bank downstream of Hay Bridge, except in an emergency, or to prevent one
+- the public right of navigation doesn’t give an absolute right of access to the river bank downstream of Hay Bridge, except in an emergency, or to prevent one

-- other than at accepted public sites or where there is public access to the river bank, you should get permission from the owner of the riverbank before you launch or land your boat
+- other than at accepted public sites or where there is public access to the river bank, you should get permission from the owner of the riverbank/surrounding land before you launch or land your boat

 - permission is needed to camp or picnic on the banks or neighbouring fields